 Watch VICE Meets Norwegian literary superstar Karl Ove Knausgaard:

 I watched the redneck dude lean inside the window.
 It looked like they were exchanging something and then the redneck dude got back in his car and drove away.
 Then Big Pimpin' drove away.
 I waved at Big Pimpin' but he didn't wave back.
 It was OK.
 These were my people.
 But then just a few minutes later Big Pimpin' pulled back up again.
-There was a girl inside the car with him now and she had dyed-looking blond hair and a skeleton face.
+There was a girl inside the car with him now and she had dyed-looking blonde hair and a skeleton face.
 They waited together and then a blue beat-up van pulled up.
 The meth-looking girl got out of the car.
 She was inside the van for about a half hour and then she got out and went back inside Big Pimpin's car.
 She was trying to put her shoe back on.
 I sat and thought up my own review of Walmart I could post online.
 I watched them drive away and I wrote inside my head.

 I highly recommend the Walmart parking lot for living in your car after a divorce.
 The cops don't seem to bother you if you park close to the entrance.
 I did notice quite a bit of drug-related activity at all hours of the day.
 There is obviously some prostitution going on in the parking lot as well.
 Yay life.
 4 stars.